sensu/sensu-alpha-documentation/02-installation.md

 ### Dashboards and Visualizations

-Currently Uchiwa is not yet supported but it is under active development.
+Currently Uchiwa is not yet supported, but a new dashboard is under active development.

 ### How To